 In addition to igniting trust issues around how the company uses children’s data to serve them organic and paid content, YouTube Kids’ ordeal exposes the potential pitfalls of the oft-glorified realm of AI.

 It’s a reminder that effectively using AI involves navigating the rise of data, the expectations people have around personalization and remaining human in the process.

-For more on this topic, join us May 10 for a live and/or virtual panel discussion – AI: You Can’t Automate Trust.
+For more on this topic, watch our Padilla POV webcast, AI: You Can’t Automate Trust.